-Community Supported Agriculture-closed for Summer 2018 Applications!
+Community Supported Agriculture-open for Fall Extension 2018 Applications!

 What's a CSA?
 Community Supported Agriculture consists of a community of individuals who pledge support to a farm operation so that the farmland becomes the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.